course-kit/client/README.md

 | 500 | Error |

-- `player: Player`.
+- `player: Player | null`.
 An instance of the `Player` object which provides methods and events allowing you to control the video player with JavaScript.
 Note that the player will be `null` if the status is not `200`.

 Example: